emilyshea94/Weather-Forcaster/README.md

 The city is then logged for future viewing.
 If the user wishes to remove the city from their search all they have to do is *click* the orange "clear" button.

+## Credits
+I used some code from stack overflow and from a tutor from EDX tutoring.

 ## License
 The MIT License (MIT)